mottsawce/CSA-CTO-Skunkworks2/README.md

 ### **Prerequisites**

 To use this solution accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/free/) with permission to create resource groups and resources.
+For more detailed prerequisities, review the deployment options in the following section.

 ### **Deployment Options**
 Pick from the options below to see step-by-step instructions for: Bicep, GitHub Codespaces, VS Code Dev Containers, and Local Environments, deployments.